Understanding and Managing Prolapse After Birth

 • We provide pelvic floor muscle training to improve the strength of the muscles.

-As a result of these methods our patients generally see significant improvement in their symptoms in a much shorter time frame.
-To schedule an appointment with one of our pelvic floor Doctors click here
+As a result of our methods, our patients generally see significant improvement in their symptoms in a much shorter time frame.
+To schedule an appointment with one of our pelvic floor specialists click here.

 Surgical Treatment Options

-There are different surgery options depending what ligament structure needs support.
-Surgical options are to be discussed with your doctor.
+Meanwhile, there are different surgery options depending what ligament structure needs support.
+Your doctor will discuss different surgical options.

 At Optimize Pelvic Health our pelvic floor physical therapists have advanced training to how to help those with prolapse.
 Our doctors of physical therapy will guide to through your recovery from pelvic floor exercises, discussing a pessary and provide a pessary fitting, if needed.